 Plea Bargain for Unpaid Markers

 - For 1st Time Offenders – If you have never been convicted of unpaid casino markers before and cooperated with the authorities, the prosecution may allow the set-up of monthly payment plans. - Alleged serial check-writers or Fugitives – Prosecutors may be less willing to dismiss your case outright even if you pay everything back if you purposely fled Las Vegas or have a present criminal record.
 Oftentimes, the prosecutors will request probation for the time being and bar you from entering any casinos in Nevada. - Civil Confessions of Judgment – Pleading guilty to a gross misdemeanor in Las Vegas in exchange of signing a civil confession of judgment is another option.
 You will admit that you owe the casino some money and in this way, the casino will pursue the case through civil court.

-No Intent to defraud
+No Intent to Defraud

 Las Vegas court may not convict you of unpaid markers if you did not have the intent to defraud.
 However, the state law in Nevada presumes that you had intent to defraud if your bank had insufficient funds when the casino tried to redeem your allegedly unpaid markers.
 The following circumstances can help your argument that you did not intend to pass a bad check: • The casino intoxicated you with alcohol and compromising your judgment; • You fell ill after having taken out the unpaid markers; • You had a long and harmonious history of reimbursing casino markers.

 Hiring a Defense Attorney for Unpaid Markers

 Las Vegas defense attorney who can show if your unpaid markers fall outside the bad check laws, the District Attorney should dismiss the case.
 The casino, however, may sue you civilly.
 You can explore bankruptcy option and not worry about being sent to prison.
 Goodman Defense Law. is devoted to negotiating with prosecutors in orders to resolve your criminal charges.
-Whether you are falsely accused or are just going through a tough time financially, Ross Goodman will draw on his extensive experience to try and win you a reduction or dismissal in your casino marker case.
-Call Ross Goodman at (702) 383 - 5088 for a free legal consultation.
+Whether you are falsely accused or are just going through a tough time financially, Ross Goodman of Goodman Defense Law will draw on his extensive experience to try and win you a reduction or dismissal in your casino marker case.
+Call Goodman Defense Law at (702) 383 - 5088 for a free legal consultation.